wso2/kubernetes-is/advanced/is-pattern-1/README.md

   are applicable for `wso2.deployment.persistentRuntimeArtifacts.storageClass`.

 * Please refer to the [official WSO2 container guide](https://github.com/wso2/container-guide/blob/master/store/Persisting_And_Sharing.md#recommended-storage-options-for-wso2-products)
-  for advanced details with regards to WSO2 recommended, storage options.
+  for advanced details with regard to WSO2 recommended, storage options.

 ## Managing Java Keystores and Truststores

-For advanced details with regards to managing Java keystores and truststores in a container based WSO2 product deployment please refer to the [official WSO2 container guide](https://github.com/wso2/container-guide/blob/master/deploy/Managing_Keystores_And_Truststores.md).
+For advanced details with regard to managing Java keystores and truststores in a container based WSO2 product deployment please refer to the [official WSO2 container guide](https://github.com/wso2/container-guide/blob/master/deploy/Managing_Keystores_And_Truststores.md).

 ## Centralized Logging